nicfitzgerald/nicfitzgerald/README.md

 # I am a 26 year old, non-binary developer.

 😄 Pronouns: they/them, but he/they is also acceptable :) <br />
-🔭 I’m currently working on: Building a Spotify CLI agent & Last.fm collage generator <br />
+🔭 I’m currently working on: Roguelikes with Rust <br />
-🌱 I’m currently learning: Typescript and Go <br />
+🌱 I’m currently learning: Rust and Flutter <br />
+⚡ Fun fact: the Octopus is my favorite animal, with my love being specifically being ignited by [The Oatmeal](https://theoatmeal.com/story/octopus)

 ### Now Playing:
 [![Spotify](https://novatorem-nicfitzgerald.vercel.app/api/spotify)](https://open.spotify.com/user/amodernmystery)